mikeroyal/Arch-Linux-Guide/README.md

 [Olive](https://www.olivevideoeditor.org) is a free non-linear video editor aiming to provide a fully-featured alternative to high-end professional video editing software.

+[Synfig Studio](https://www.synfig.org/) is a free and open-source 2D animation software, designed as powerful industrial-strength solution for creating film-quality animation using a vector and bitmap artwork.
+It eliminates the need to create animation frame-by frame, allowing you to produce 2D animation of a higher quality with fewer people and resources.

 [Enve](https://maurycyliebner.github.io/)
 is a open-source 2D animation software which can be used to create vector animations, raster animations, and even use sound and video files.
 Enve was created with flexibility and expandability in mind.